dustywhite7/Econ8310/SlidesCode/1 - Review.md

 data = pd.read_csv("filename.csv")
 ```

-We use the ==pandas== library to import a table of data that we can use for calculations.
+We use the `pandas` library to import a table of data that we can use for calculations.

 ---